Connect with others who understand.

 RET

-RET is another RTK that is rarely mutated in NSCLC.
+RET is another RTK that’s rarely mutated in NSCLC.
 Two targeted therapies, pralsetinib (Gavreto) and selpercatinib (Retevmo), have been developed to block the receptor from sending growth signals.
+Cabozantinib (Cabometyx, Cometriq) may also be used in some cases.

 Shutting Down Supply Lines

 Targeted therapies were developed to stop this process.
-Ramucirumab (Cyramza) and bevacizumab (Avastin) are monoclonal antibodies that bind to VEGF itself and stop it from interacting with its receptor.
-This limits the tumors’ blood supply and shrinks them.
+Bevacizumab (Avastin) and ramucirumab (Cyramza) are monoclonal antibodies that bind to VEGF and keep it from activating its receptor.
+By blocking this signal, these drugs reduce the tumor’s blood supply, which can help shrink the tumor.

-As with any medication, targeted therapies come with some side effects.
-Many TKIs have similar side effects because the drugs are designed to work the same way and block similar receptors.
+Like all medications, targeted therapies come with some side effects.
+Many TKIs have similar side effects because the drugs work the same way and block similar receptors.

 Common side effects of targeted therapies used in lung cancer include: